 * These are the hours of entrance to the Museum.
 A visitor may stay on the site of the Museum 90 minutes after the last entrance hour (i.e. 5.30 in February or 8.30 in July)

-Starting from November, 1st 2014, study tour groups may visit Block 2 and 3 of the former Auschwitz I camp. they are ones of so-called "reserve blocks" of the Museum, maintained and presented in their original condition.
+Study tour groups may visit Block 2 and 3 of the former Auschwitz I camp and wooden hospital barracks (B-80 and B-210) at the Auschwitz II-Birkenau camp.
+Block 2 and 3 are ones of so-called "reserve blocks" of the Museum, maintained and presented in their original condition.
 Since the liberation of the camp, the interior of the blocks has been preserved almost intact.
 It comprises rooms for prisoners, a washroom, toilets and other areas, furnished with original strawbeds, bunks and other elements of block furnishing.

 Getting to the Museum

-The Museum is located on the outskirts of the city of Oświęcim on national road 933 (note: entry to the parking lot is at Stanisławy Leszczyńskiej Str. no. 11).
+The Museum is located on the outskirts of the city of Oświęcim on provincial road 933.
+The visit starts at the former Auschwitz I site.
 The Museum is about 2 km. from the train station and can be reached from there by local buses.
 (GPS coordinates: GPS coordinates: 19.20363 E, 50.0266 N )

 There are PKS and minibus stops adjacent to the Museum, with service to Cracow and Katowice.
 There are also two international airports within about 50 kilometers of Oświęcim: Kraków-Balice and Katowice-Pyrzowice.